kubernetes/ingress-nginx/examples/auth/basic/haproxy/README.md

 end up with controller, a sample web app and an ingress resource to the `foo.bar` domain

-As mentioned in the deployment instructions, you MUST turn down any existing ingress controllers before running HAProxy Ingress.

 ## Using Basic Authentication

 HAProxy Ingress read user and password from `auth` file stored on secrets, one user